 The sun was setting by the time we rolled into Lincoln City (some 40 miles from Tillamook) and we were ravenous.
 Without haste, I called in a to-go order at Mo’s Seafood & Chowder.

-Next we checked in to the Salishan Spa and Golf Resort.
+Next we checked in to the Salishan Coastal Lodge.
 Our pet-friendly room was right by the main lodge and overlooked some gorgeous golf greens.

 Barley enjoyed the fireplace while we chowed down on our seafood.